NicolasRannou/mwa/assignment-01/README.md

 Markup:

+- User input not tested
-- functions attached to window!
+- Functions attached to window
-- store diary as plain HTML (rather AS JSON array)
+- Diary stored as plain HTML (rather AS JSON array)

-- use font-size for the document, rem for widgets, em inside widgets
+Step 4 - Completed

+Moving to the next level...